Photoshoot or Photo Shoot

 No matter how you spell it, both versions have the same meaning in every variant of the English language.
 It is an event in which a photographer takes photos of people, models, items, or other subjects, in one section that can be indoors or outside.

-Photoshoot or Photo shoot?
+Photoshoot or photo shoot?

 The photoshoot is (not very popular) a noun with meaning: a session in which a person, not necessarily a photographer, takes pictures of someone for publication or important life events, like weddings and graduations.

-The photo shoot is a countable noun with meaning: A photo session in which a professional photographer takes a bunch of pictures intending to publish them in a magazine, newspapers, blog, etc. Mostly pictures of celebrities or brands.
+The photo shoot is a countable noun with meaning: A photo session in which a professional photographer takes a bunch of pictures intending to publish them in a magazine, newspaper, blog, etc. Mostly pictures of celebrities or brands.

 If you are wondering which way is accurate, we have good news for you: both ways of spelling, photo shoot or photoshoot, are correct.
 However, a more common way to spell the term is a photo shoot because a photoshoot is yet to gain popularity.
 Never use a hyphen for a compound word, and since a photoshoot is a compound word, you don’t need a hyphen.